 Rabbi Johanan said, “This righteous man (Honi) was always bothered by the meaning of the verse, ‘A Song of Ascents, When the Lord brought back those that returned to Zion, we were like dreamers.’
 (Psalm 126:1).
 Is it possible for a person to dream continuously for seventy years?” he wondered.

 Honi sat down to have a meal and sleep overcame him.
 As he slept a rocky formation enclosed upon him which hid him from sight and he continued to sleep for seventy years.
-When he awoke he saw a man gathering the fruit of the carob tree and he asked him, “Are you the man who planted the tree?”
+When he awoke he saw a man gathering the fruit of the carob tree and he asked him, “Are you the one who planted the tree?”
 The man replied, “I am his grandson.”
 Then Honi exclaimed, “It is clear that I slept for seventy years!”
 He then caught sight of his donkey who had given birth to several generations of mules; and he returned home.
 There he inquired, “Is the son of Honi the Circle-Drawer still alive?”
 The people answered him, “His son is no more, but his grandson is still living.”
 He said to them, “I am Honi the Circle-Maker!” but no one would believe him.

 He then went to the House of Study where he overheard the scholars saying, “The law is as clear to us as in the days of Honi the Circle-Maker, for whenever he came to the Bet Hamidrash (House of Study) he would settle for the scholars any difficulty that they had.”
 Then he called out, “I am he!”
 But the scholars would not believe him nor did they give him the honor due to him.
 This hurt him so greatly that he prayed and he died.